 The problem is, sometimes students thinks it as a shortcut to clear IIT JEE, which is not correct.
 The understanding of concepts is equally important.

 Don’t take test engines as the only preparation of IIT JEE that you require during the last few months before the exam.
 You also have to keep an eye on the quality of questions in these tests.
 The quality matters more than the quantity.
 It’s true in case of JEE preparation.

 Myth #5: I will buy the best books for JEE and am going to rock the exam!

 Books have always been our most essential requirement for any examination.
 In addition to NCERT, there are some very good reference books available for IIT JEE preparation.

 Learning from book is a type of passive learning.
 Yes, you try to understand topics and practice questions from the book, but the approach is one dimensional.

 Do you have someone who can tell you that – this might not be the best method for solving this question, or you are taking too much time in solving this specific problem.

 Do books take care of your preparation level?
 Do they identify your weak areas?
 Do they give you additional tips and tricks to solve a particular type of question?
-Unfortunately, the answer of all these questions is NO.
+Unfortunately, the answer to all these questions is NO.

-A classroom (virtual or physical) with a teacher provides you the benefits that you don’t get in books.
+A classroom (physical or online) with a teacher provides you the benefits that you don’t get in books.

 The end of the day, the thing that will help you in clearing JEE is a combination of the classes you attend, your teachers, and the hard work you put in by yourself.